 One cup Wild rice blend

-One and ½ cups Chicken broth low sodium is recommended
+One and ½ cups Chicken broth with low sodium is recommended

 ¼ cup Red table wine